keedan204/keedan204/README.md

 My posts are part reflection, part tech rant, and part therapy session — for anyone who’s learning to code later in life (or just appreciates a good debugging meltdown with a side of sarcasm).
 </p>
 <p>
-✨ Real talk.
+Real talk.
 No hype.
 Occasionally funny.
-Click below if you’re into that kind of thing.
+Click below if you’re into that kind of thing.</p><p align="left">
-</p><p align="left">
   <a href="https://app.daily.dev/keedan204/posts" target="_blank">
     <img src="https://img.shields.io/badge/📝%20Spilling%20Code%20%26%20Thoughts-ff69b4?style=for-the-badge" alt="Spilling Code & Thoughts Badge"/>
   </a>